An Empty Nest Doesn't Have to Mean an Empty Life

 See It as a Transition

-Don’t turn to vices, such as alcohol or gambling, Dr. Nwaokafor says, or allow feelings of despair to fester for too long.
+Don’t turn to vices, such as alcohol or gambling, Dr. Farah says, or allow feelings of despair to fester for too long.
 The latter can lead to a type of pathological empty nest syndrome.

-“If you find yourself months and years after the kids have left home in a depression and refusing to accept the situation, that may lead to a decline in health,” Dr. Nwaokafor says.
+“If you find yourself months and years after the kids have left home in a depression and refusing to accept the situation, that may lead to a decline in health,” Dr. Farah says.
 “If it gets to the point that you’re not putting your life back together because your child has left, it’s time to talk to a medical provider or counselor.”

 Above all, keep the situation in perspective, he says.